-OTAs and tourism: visibility and direct bookings
+16 Dec OTAs and tourism: visibility and direct bookings

 OTAs and tourism: an inescapable combination in an age of last-minute travel, online booking and increasingly cut-throat competition.
-But what exactly does OTA mean, and what advantages (and disadvantages) can tour operators gain from the visibility they provide?
+But what exactly does OTA mean?
+And what advantages (and disadvantages) can tour operators gain from the visibility they provide?

-Online travel booking has reached such a scale that already in 2018, 82% of all bookings made worldwide were completed without any human interaction: in other words, without contacting a live travel agent and without personally making contact with the chosen hotel, but only by taking advantage of the possibilities of the web.
+Online travel booking has reached such a scale that already in 2018, 82% of all bookings made worldwide were completed without any human interaction.
+In other words, without contacting a live travel agent and without personally making contact with the chosen hotel.
+But only by taking advantage of the possibilities of the web.

 Booking a holiday online has become an extremely fast and intuitive process, for which travelers certainly do not need any special skills or explanations.
-However, the situation is quite different for those in the tourism industry, and there are many things to learn in order to succeed in making the most of the internet’s potential: how to curate their online presence, for example, but also how to reach customers in the right way and, of course, how OTAs work.
+However, the situation is quite different for those in the tourism industry.
+And there are many things to learn in order to succeed in making the most of the internet’s potential.
+How to curate their online presence, for example, but also how to reach customers in the right way and, of course, how OTAs work.

-If you’ve never heard this acronym before and would like to find out more about OTAs and tourism, fear not: our article today will cover this very topic.
+If you’ve never heard this acronym before and would like to find out more about OTAs and tourism, fear not.
+Our article today will cover this very topic.

 What is an OTA?